 First, you will carry the “name of the school.”
 The quality of education of each university in the Philippines is usually defined by their students’ licensure exam passing percentage.

 Second, if you are from a conservative province, everyone in town knows that you will be taking the board exams.
 It’s shameful if you fail, you will be judged instantly.

 In my case, I fell under both categories.
 But for me, they weren’t such a big deal.
 All I wanted was to pass the examination to make my family proud.
 I also wanted to prove that the money they’ve invested in my education has a good outcome.

 Yet, that kind of outcome is not easy to achieve.
 The licensure examination is about the entire engineering program.
 That’s overwhelmingly 5 years of knowledge!

 Worse, examinees will only be asked 400 questions, divided into four exams.
 Any score lower than 70 in any of the four exams means failure already.
-Finding a rightful resource of review materials that match the trend of the questions in the actual exam is really critical to get licensed.
+Finding a rightful resource of review materials that match the trend of the questions in the actual exam is really critical to getting licensed.

 There were days that I was just on the roof deck of our apartment, studying for 16 hours straight.
 Regardless of the weather, I stayed in front of the books.

 The entire six months weren’t that so serious.
-There are bits of fun we did every week.
+There are bits of fun we do every week.
 Every Tuesday, the eight of us in the room throw a mini party with boxes of Dominos Pizza.

 There goes my love for pizza.